 This excursion lasts about 2.5 hours and costs $45 per person ($30 per child) including entrance fees and we require a minimum of 2 adults.

 Take a trek to the edge of primary rainforest with one of our experienced guides, through dense jungle all the way to our beautiful waterfall.
 On the way there, make sure to stop by our ancient Ceiba tree.
 At the waterfall, you will be searching for the endemic Golfo Dulce Poison-dart Frog, with its distinctive orange markings.
 Finally, take a cool dip and a vigorous shoulder massage (courtesy of Mother Nature) before hiking back to the retreat.

-This tour lasts about 3 hours and costs $36 per person ($18 per child).We require a minimum of 2 adults on this trip.
+This guided expedition lasts about 3 hours and costs $38 per person ($20 per child).We require a minimum of 2 adults on this trip.

 Picnic in the Primary Rainforest